 Other nutrients that can be found inside this fruit include carbohydrates, high amounts of fiber, vitamin A and minerals like calcium (12).
 Adding kumquats to your meal plans is an excellent way to keep you energized throughout the day.

 No one said it’s going to be all sweet throughout, right?
 Lemons are yellow sour citrus fruits that are native to Asia.
 It is primarily famed for its dominance in the culinary arts.
 It’s hard to find a culinary recipe that doesn’t have a “squeeze fresh lemon juice” instruction in it.

-Nutritionally, the main compound in lemons is vitamin C. However, it also has impressive amounts of protein (1.1 grams per 100 grams served), fibers, carbohydrates, and minerals (13).
+Nutritionally, the main compound in lemons is vitamin C. However, it also contains some protein (1.1 grams per 100 grams served), fibers, carbohydrates, and minerals (13).
 Whether you take it raw or drink some lemon water, you are guaranteed to realize its full benefits.

 Tangerines are smaller than oranges and are flatter in shape.
 They are, however, bigger in one thing, and that’s its taste.
 This fruit is way sweeter and flavorful than your average orange.
 They also have easy-to-peel skin, making it a very convenient snack on the go.

 Their high carbohydrate content will also keep you energized all day.
 All over the internet, articles are emphasizing the need for students to take a healthy breakfast.
 So why is breakfast so important for students, and why should tangerine be a part of it?
 We look at its nutritional profile to find out.